ariel12091/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
  Data analysis projects, mostly about the NBA.
 Using mostly R, some SQL.
 Visualization using ggplot2.
-Doing it for fun, self-learning and changing the discourse to a data-driven analysis
+Doing it for fun, self-learning and changing the discourse to a data-informed one.

  ## Scraping